naodeng/naodeng.com.cn/content/posts/API-Automation-Testing/pytest-tutorial-getting-started-and-own-environment-preparation.md

 Pytest is a popular Python testing framework for writing, organizing, and running various types of automated tests.
 It provides a rich set of features that make it easy to write and manage test cases, as well as generate detailed test reports.
 Here are some of the key features and benefits of Pytest:

-1. **Simple and easy to use**: Pytest is designed to make writing test cases simple and easy to understand.
+#### **Simple and easy to use**

+Pytest is designed to make writing test cases simple and easy to understand.
 You can write test assertions using Python's standard `assert` statement without having to learn a new assertion syntax.

-2. **Automatic Discovery of Test Cases**: Pytest can automatically discover and run test cases in your project without explicitly configuring the test suite.
+#### **Automatic Discovery of Test Cases**

+Pytest can automatically discover and run test cases in your project without explicitly configuring the test suite.
 Test case files can be named `test_*.py` or `*_test.py`, or use a specific test function naming convention.

+#### **Rich plugin ecosystem**

-3. **Rich plugin ecosystem**: Pytest can be extended with plugins.
+Pytest can be extended with plugins.
 There are many third-party plug-ins available to meet different testing needs, such as Allure reporting, parameterization, coverage analysis, and so on.

+#### **Parameterized Testing**

-4. **Parameterized Testing**: Pytest supports parameterized testing, which allows you to run the same test case multiple times, but with different parameters.
+Pytest supports parameterized testing, which allows you to run the same test case multiple times, but with different parameters.
 This reduces code duplication and improves test coverage.

-5. **Exception and fault localization**: Pytest provides detailed error and exception information that helps you locate and resolve problems more easily.
+#### **Exception and fault localization**

+Pytest provides detailed error and exception information that helps you locate and resolve problems more easily.
 It also provides detailed traceback information.

+#### **Parallel Test Execution**

-6. **Parallel Test Execution**: Pytest supports parallel execution of test cases, which increases the speed of test execution, especially in large projects.
+Pytest supports parallel execution of test cases, which increases the speed of test execution, especially in large projects.

+#### **Multiple Report Formats**

-7. **Multiple Report Formats**: Pytest supports multiple test report formats, including terminal output, JUnit XML, HTML reports and Allure reports.
+Pytest supports multiple test report formats, including terminal output, JUnit XML, HTML reports and Allure reports.
 These reports can help you visualize test results.

+#### **Command Line Options**

-8. **Command Line Options**: Pytest provides a rich set of command line options to customize the behavior of test runs, including filtering, retrying, coverage analysis, and more.
+Pytest provides a rich set of command line options to customize the behavior of test runs, including filtering, retrying, coverage analysis, and more.

+#### **Integration**

-9. **Integration**: Pytest can be easily integrated with other testing frameworks and tools (e.g. Selenium, Django, Flask, etc.) as well as continuous integration systems (e.g. Jenkins, Travis CI, etc.).
+Pytest can be easily integrated with other testing frameworks and tools (e.g. Selenium, Django, Flask, etc.) as well as continuous integration systems (e.g. Jenkins, Travis CI, etc.).

+#### **Active Community**

-10. **Active Community**: Pytest has an active community with extensive documentation and tutorials for learning and reference.
+Pytest has an active community with extensive documentation and tutorials for learning and reference.
 You can also get support and solve problems in the community.

 In short, Pytest is a powerful and flexible testing framework for projects of all sizes and types.
 Its ease of use, automation capabilities, and rich set of plugins make it one of the go-to tools in Python testing.